jackgrauer/NBAstudy/README.md

 To control for COVID-19’s effects, we smoothed financial data from 2020 and 2021 by averaging those values with unaffected values from neighboring years.
 To control for inflation, we converted financial data from all years to 2020 values with adjustment factors based on the Consumer Price Index (CPI).
 To control for population differences by city and by year, we normalized financial data on an annual, per capita basis.

+(Insert Figure 3)

 To justify the use of a difference-in-difference (DID) analysis, we needed to test for parallel trends between aggregated wage and sales tax revenue prior to 2016.
 We ran a preliminary Ordinary Least Squares (OLS) regression to find lines of best fit for those variables.
 We then calculated and compared the slopes of those lines.

-Diagnostics on the preliminary OLS regression also guided model selection.
+Diagnostics on the preliminary regression also guided model selection.
 Heteroscedasticity and non-normality warnings, common in panel data analyses, informed our decision to use a Weighted Least Squares (WLS) regression with robust (HC3) standard errors.

 We set up a multivariate regression that ran two models.
 The first assessed the 2016 media deal’s impact on sales tax revenue.
 The second did the same for wage tax revenue.
 For each of these two models, cities were divided into groups based on the presence or absence of an NBA team and the presence or absence of wage and sales systems.
 The equations are represented here: